timfox456/java-fsd-phase1/VirtualKey/README.md

     * Option to close the application

+ * There is no need to implement the user changing the current working directory or navigating through subdirectories.
+    - There can be folders/directories in the user's current working directory
+    - The user does not need to be able to navigate those folders.

 The goal of the company is to deliver a high-end quality product as early as possible.